ThingSpeakPublisher class

 inClient An Arduino client instance to use to print data to.
 Allows the use of any type of client and multiple clients tied to a single TinyGSM modem instance

-String getEndpoint(void ) override
+String ThingSpeakPublisher::getEndpoint(void) override

 Get the destination for published data - generally the host name of the data receiver.